sahilrajput03/sahilrajput03/arch-notes.md

    		- View password by going to: [https://loca.lt/mytunnelpassword](https://loca.lt/mytunnelpassword)
 	- [serveo.net](https://serveo.net)
  	- cloudflare tunnel
-	- ❤❤ tailscale: `sudo pacman -S tailscale`
+	- ❤❤ tailscale: `sudo pacman -S go && yay -S tailscale-git`
 		- It is a tool for vpn support to be able to ssh to friend's system for collaboration.
 		- [https://tailscale.com](https://tailscale.com/)